Adambean/gitlab-ce-ldap-sync/README.md

 ##### userNamesToIgnore *(array|null)*

 Specify a list of user names of which this tool should ignore.
-(Case-sensitive.)
+(Case-insensitive.)

 This varies not only according to which directory software you're using, but also how your directory has been structured.